allenai/nlphighlights/episodes/013_question_answering_from_unstructured_text_by_retrieval_and_comprehension.md

 <turn speaker="Matt Gardner" timestamp="00:12">

-Today's paper is qQuestion Answering from Unstructured Text by Retrieval and Comprehension by Retrieval and Comprehension.
+Today's paper is Question Answering from Unstructured Text by Retrieval and Comprehension by Retrieval and Comprehension.
 These are folks at CMU and this paper takes a look at the question answering task, but slightly harder than a lot of current iterations of it.
 So instead of like in the SQuAD data sets where you're given a passage that contains the answer to the question and the